-On January 8th, the Steelcase Foundation Board of Trustees at their quarterly meeting approved six grants to local organizations, and $122,082 in matching gifts.
+On January 8th, the Steelcase Foundation Board of Trustees at their quarterly meeting approved six grants to local organizations and $122,082 in matching gifts.
 The trustees also welcomed two new board members to the Foundation.

 The new grants (see below) encompass more than $2 million in giving over the next several years and include grants for human services, art and culture, and education.

 The calendar year’s end also concluded two short-term crisis-giving programs that the Foundation launched in the Fall of 2017 to provide a Foundation match for individual gifts made to areas affected by hurricanes.
 The crisis programs provided $15,426 in matching funds from employees and retirees.
-That match was in addition to $125,000 granted the Center for Disaster Philanthropy for mid to long-term relief efforts for Hurricanes Harvey and Irma.
+That match was in addition to $125,000 granted to the Center for Disaster Philanthropy for mid to long-term relief efforts for Hurricanes Harvey and Irma.

 New trustees Robert C. Pew and Brian Cloyd attended the January board meeting as their first.
 Both are pleased and excited to be working with the Steelcase Foundation and its philanthropic endeavors (see bios below).